UnNetHack/pinobot/README.md

 Pinobot is made up of two components:

-  * `pinobot-frontend` : This part connect to Freenode.
+  * `pinobot-frontend` : This part connects to IRC network.
   * `pinobot-monsterdb` : This part connects to `pinobot-frontend`.

 This design allows you to independently upgrade `pinobot-monsterdb`, without